 Too much CSF can increase the pressure in your baby’s head.
 This causes the bones in your baby’s skull to expand and separate.
 The baby’s head may look larger than normal.

 Hydrocephalus is rare.
-It may be caused by the following:
+It may be

 - The fluid is blocked from flowing through your baby’s head.

 - Your baby has problems absorbing the fluid.

 - Your baby makes too much fluid.
 This happens in rare cases.

 This condition can be congenital.
 This means that your baby is born with it.
 Hydrocephalus can also happen later in life.
 Causes of this condition include: